Financial-Times/ft-origami/docs/syntax/scss.md

         width: 30%;
     }

-Modules that make use of styles defined in other modules *must* use those styles by `@extend`ing the appropriate placeholder class (the `!optional` flag *should* be used to prevent compilation errors if something (e.g. a product developer changing a setting) causes that  placeholder class to be suppressed):
+Modules that make use of styles defined in other modules *must* use those styles by `@extend`ing the appropriate placeholder class (the `!optional` flag *should* be used to prevent compilation errors if something, e.g. a product developer changing a setting, causes that  placeholder class to be suppressed):

 <?prettify linenums=1?>
     .o-anotherthing-foo, %o-anotherthing-foo {